Left Half of Ascendis Software Logo Right Half of Ascendis Software Logo

 Name Pattern

 The pattern to use when matching by name.
 It consists of either the complete or partial expected raw caller id name, with or without wildcards.
+(See "wildcards", below for an explanation of wildcards.)
 Examples include:

 CCA DATABASE